katerynaf/security/README.md

 #### Disclaimer

-I use this code myself for a project on Google Compute Engine.
-I'm releasing the code as a 'pay-it-forward' for the many sections of code I have borrowed from others.
-This is NOT a formal application - there is no support - there are no guarantees - use it at your own risk.
-Feel free to fork the repo, improve the code, and submit it back.
+I use this code myself on a project for Google Compute Engine and find it works well.
+I'm posting the code as *_pay-it-forward_* for the many sections of code I use from others.
+This is NOT a formal application - there is *no support* - there are no guarantees - use it at your own risk.
+Feel free to fork the repo, improve the code, and push it back.

 #### Version History